ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `title`: The movie title
 - `genre`: The movie genre
 - `tag`: The movie tag (not available with Plex metadata)
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the movie
 - `plot`: The movie plot
 - `studio`: The movie studio
 - `actor`: An actor from the movie